-The Rise Business Email Compromise:
+The Rise of Business Email Compromise (BEC) Fraud:

 Such rapid engagement is primarily due to the fact that modern phishing and spear-phishing emails appear to originate from a legitimate partner or senior executive and give specific instructions to recipients to make payments or ship goods.
 Such sophisticated attacks all but nullify traditional email security, such as firewalls and secure email gateways (SEGs), which have not kept pace with the rapid advances in hacking and phishing strategies, including advanced persistent threats (APTs), business email compromise (BEC), ransomware, and other types of file-less attacks in which there is no malicious payload.

 Just last month, the IBM X-Force Incident Response & Intelligence Service Team (IRIS) discovered a massive email scam targeting Fortune 500s worldwide.
 According to an article highlighting the groups findings, “attackers created mail filters to ensure that communications were conducted only between the attacker and victim and, in some cases, to monitor a compromised user's inbox.
 Using this approach, both SEGs and DMARC were ineffective in identifying this type of BEC attack.

-BEC attacks, such as email spoofing and CEO impersonation, are estimated to exceed $9 billion in damages in 2018, due in large part to looking so authentic and lacking the attachments and links that phishing aware users are instructed to look out for.
+BEC fraud, such as email spoofing and CEO impersonation, are estimated to exceed $9 billion in damages in 2018, due in large part to looking so authentic and lacking the attachments and links that phishing aware users are instructed to look out for.

-The History of Email Security
+The History of Email Security and BEC Fraud

 Email has been the critical communications medium for more than two decades, and from the homes of consumers to the hallways of Fortune 100 companies, it’s often the primary means for distributing private and sensitive information.
-Yet when email was created in the early m1970s, it was never intended to be a secure and controlled protocol.
+Yet when email was created in the early 1970s, it was never intended to be a secure and controlled protocol.

 Fast forward to the early 2000s and the gateway model for email security was created to address existing email security protocol shortcomings and emerging threats.
 The premise of SEG’s was simple - to monitor emails being sent to an organization for unwanted content like spam, malware and phishing attacks and prevent such messages from reaching the mailbox.